-Some of the leading companies and disruptive start-ups deliver their insight and opinions, and will debate on our Main Stage, located in the Keynote Theatre.
-Be clued-in to the future of wearable technology, the benefits of ‘getting connected’, and hear from industry leaders about how devices are being used to increase productivity on an individual and corporate level.
+Some of the world’s leading companies and disruptive start-ups deliver their insight and opinions and will debate on our Main Stage located in the Enterprise Keynote Theatre.
+Be clued-in to the evolution of wearable technology, the benefits of ‘getting connected’, and hear from industry leaders about how devices are being used to increase productivity on an individual and corporate level.

 Who Should Attend

 Delegates who want to increase their understanding of the current wearables landscape, and just what the future holds in this area.
 Attendees will include retailers, distributors, investors, start-ups, developers, innovation managers and press.

 If you would like to participate then contact Lisa Doerr: firstname.lastname@example.org

 Themes: Enterprise IT & Wearables, Workplace, Data, Security Threats, Self-Driving Trucks, Connected Cars